Parts of a Case

 Case Details

-The Case Details card, located at the top right of a Case (Figure 2), displays important details about the Case, including time-based information related to the Case, Tags that have been applied to the Case, and a description of the Case.
+The Case Details card, located at the top right of a Case (Figure 2), displays time-based information related to the Case, Tags that have been applied to the Case, and a description of the Case.

 Attributes

 The Attributes card, located below the Case Details card, displays all System-level and Organization-level Attributes added to the Case.
-Case Attributes are key/value data sets that you can add to a Workflow Case.
-These Attributes enrich a Case’s data and aid security teams as they investigate a threat and determine the appropriate escalation path for a Case.
+Case Attributes are key/value data sets that you can use to enrich a Case and aid security teams as they investigate a threat and determine the appropriate escalation path for a Case.

 Associations

-The Associations card, located below the Attributes card, displays all Indicators, Groups, and Cases that are associated to the Case being viewed.
-For Indicators and Groups displayed on a Case’s Associations card that exist in your Organization, the Case you are viewing will be listed as an associated Case on the Associations card of their Details screen.
-Cases associated to one another will be displayed on each other’s Associations card when viewing the Case.
+The Associations card, located below the Attributes card, displays all Indicators, Groups, and Cases associated to the Case.
+For Indicators and Groups displayed on a Case’s Associations card, the Case will be listed as an associated Case on the Cases card of the Associations tab on the their Details screen.
+If viewing an associated Indicator’s or Group’s legacy Details screen, you can view associated Cases in the Associated Cases section of the Associations card while the card is in table view.
+Cases associated to one another will be displayed on each other’s Associations card.

 Potential Associations

-• Indicators that match the type and summary of a Case Artifact that is a ThreatConnect Indicator type and Groups associated to those Indicators
+• Indicators that match the type and summary of a Case Artifact that has its Use to potentially associate cases. checkbox selected

 Artifacts